 - Fix the loophole that results in self-administered oral chemotherapy treatments costing more out-of-pocket for patients than chemotherapy drugs administered in a hospital setting (Cancer Drug Parity Act, H.R.
 4385 / S. 3080).

-- Grow and support expanded access programs to ensure that brain tumor patients have access to the cutting-edge treatments they need.
+- Grow and support expanded access programs to ensure that patients with brain tumors have access to the cutting-edge treatments they need.

-- Glioblastoma Awareness Day: Pass a resolution to designate July 19 as GBM Awareness Day and participate in related activities driven by the advocate community
+- Glioblastoma Awareness Day: Pass a resolution to designate July 17 as GBM Awareness Day and participate in related activities driven by the advocate community.

 - Brain Tumor Awareness Month: Pass a resolution to designate May as Brain Tumor Awareness Month and participate in related activities driven by the advocate community.